thofisch/doc-api/docs/representations.md

 - **DO** let your parser interpret the character set, if you receive an XML representation with a missing `charset` parameter.
 - **AVOID** using the `text/xml` media type for XML-formatted representations.
 The default charset for `text/xml` is `us-ascii`, whereas `application/xml` uses `UTF-8`.

+!!! tip
-> Note that Text and XML media types let you specify the character encoding.
+    Note that Text and XML media types let you specify the character encoding.
 The JSON media type `application/json` does not specify a `charset` parameter, but uses `UTF-8` as the default encoding.

 ### Content-Length